Color contact lenses: Which are best for you?

 Most colored contact lenses are designed to mimic the natural look of the colored part of the eye, called the iris.

 Since this area is made up of colorful shapes and lines, some color contacts feature a series of tiny colored dots and radially arranged colored lines and shapes to help the lenses look more natural on the eye.

 The center of the lens, the part that lies over your pupil, is clear so you can see.

 Color contacts come in three kinds of tints:

-The contact lens color that will suit you best depends on numerous factors, such as your hair color and skin tone.
-But, ultimately, it depends on the kind of look you want to achieve subtle and natural-looking or dramatic and daring.
+The contact lens color that will suit you best depends on many factors, such as your hair color and skin tone.
+But, ultimately, it depends on the kind of look you want to achieve — subtle and natural-looking or dramatic and daring.

 And if you want to experiment with a different eye color while still looking natural, you might choose contact lenses in gray or green, for example, if your natural eye color is blue.

 If you're after a dramatic new look that everyone notices immediately, those with naturally light-colored eyes and a cool complexion with blue-red undertones might choose a warm-toned contact lens such as light brown.